The end of March marks the official retirement of the RAF’s fleet of Panavia Tornado multirole fighters.

 Had the Tornado been deployed against the Russians in this way, the result would likely have been the same.

 Although Russia is once again a growing threat in Europe it remains to be seen if we will slip into yet another Cold War.
-The unpredictable nature of US/Russian relations certainly don’t help ease tensions.
+The unpredictable nature of the US/Russian relations certainly doesn’t help ease tensions.

-Regardless the fourth and fifth generation of fighters have taken aerial combat so far beyond the Tornado that it can rest easy that we’re in safe hands.
+Regardless the fourth and fifth generation of fighters has taken aerial combat so far beyond the Tornado that it can rest easy that we’re in safe hands.

 Of course, that Eurofighter and the F35 haven’t been without their issues.
 When the first Eurofighter rolled off the production line it lacked the required power to take off with a full payload.